opensearch-project/security/ARCHITECTURE.md

 Authorization is governed by roles declared in the security configuration.
 Roles control resource access by referencing the transport action name and/or index names in combination with OpenSearch action names.

-Users are connected to roles through roles mapping including getting backend roles from the authentication provider and mapping them to the roles configured in the Security Plugin.
+Users are assigned roles via the role mappings.
+These mappings include backend role assignments from authentication providers as well as internal roles defined in the Security Plugin.

 ```mermaid
 sequenceDiagram